 This is advice that feels right to many women.
 Yet, we allow ourselves to get talked out of what we know, intuitively, is natural and feminine.
 Modern culture doesn't always value authentic femininity.
 It is popular for friends, family, and dating experts to encourage you to take the initiative with men because those folks only listen half-way to what you say you want: more men, more dates, more attractive options.

 It’s true: Making the first move with guys will DEFINITELY get you more action than passively waiting.
 It will get you out of that dry spell and into the arms of... men who just aren’t that into you.
 That’s why “you’ve got nothing to lose” advice doesn’t satisfy your deepest needs.
 Because no matter how lonely you may feel today, you don’t just want “more” experiences—more unreturned texts, more non-date hangouts leading to sex—you want quality experiences.
 That’s what you mean when you say you are tired of being single.
-You want to be loved by a man who sees you as his Forever And Always lady, not just a Good Enough For Now girl.
+You want to be loved by a man who sees you as his Forever And Always goddess, not just a Good Enough For Now girl.

 So let’s dig into some truths about cool women — like you — making the first move with men: